daniel-nagy/transporter/packages/core/README.md

 <sup>_Module_</sup>

-The Message module implements the Transporter message protocol.
+Defines the Transporter message protocol.
 The creation and interpretation of messages should be considered internal.
 However, it is ok to intercept message and perform your own logic or encoding.

 ###### Types